National FPIES Awareness Day

 As the result of the International FPIES Association’s advocacy efforts, the United States Senate designated May 4th as National FPIES Awareness Day!
 More than 1,000 supporters joined our national campaign by signing and sharing the I-FPIES petition to make this day official.
 In addition, families in New Jersey and Pennsylvania shared with Senators Booker and Toomey what National FPIES Awareness Day would mean to them, leading the lawmakers to sponsor and successfully pass Resolution 129 on March 27, 20015.

-This webpage is your resource for learning more about the Day, the condition, and how to get involved in spreading the word about FPIES.
+This webpage is your resource for learning more about this special day, the condition, and how to get involved in spreading the word about FPIES.